Pediatric Cardiac Disorders NCLEX Questions | Nurselytic

 Correct Answer: A

-C) is unnecessary, and bleeding (
+C) is stable, and elevated creatinine (

 Along with persistent, crushing chest pain, which signs/symptoms would make the nurse suspect that the client is experiencing a myocardial infarction?